 This post contains affiliate links.
 We are members of the Amazon Affiliate program.
 For any sale through our links, we earn a small commission.
 Your price is unaffected.
 For more information, please see our disclosure policy.

 If this is your first time visiting my blog, you might be wondering if you can trust my recipes.
 I mean, you don’t want to be stuck in the middle of the woods with terrible food to eat, am I right?
 Trust me.
 Been there, done that.

 I’m a mom to three kids, two boys and a girl.
 We have been involved in scouting for 12 years and my husband has been a scout leader for the same number of years.
 And boy, have we camped and camped for many of those years, with the scouts, with friends, and as a family.
 We overhauled the camp meals served during our cub scout years, and have taught many kids and parents how to cook a variety of meals over the campfire.

 And all of these meals over the campfire inspired my second cookbook, The Camp & Cabin Cookbook:

 Visually appealing, perfect on a cool evening.
 This will be a new tailgating go to.
 The first empty pot is always the best Compliment.
 And it’s great to only take one to an event.
 Great Recipe, thank you!

-How to Cook in a Dutch Oven
+How to cook in a cast iron Dutch oven

 - how to choose a Dutch oven

-- accessories needed Dutch oven cooking
+- accessories needed

 - how to season your Dutch oven